 “a multilevel, preventively oriented parenting and family support strategy” (Sanders, 1999).

 This program was created by Matthew Sanders and his colleagues at the University of Queensland in Australia.
-The purpose of this program is to prevent severe emotional, developmental and behavioural problems in children by enhancing the knowledge, skills, and confidence of parents.
+The purpose of this program is to prevent severe emotional, developmental and behavioral problems in children by enhancing the knowledge, skills, and confidence of parents.
 There are five levels of intervention of increasing strength:

 - Universal Triple P